 Can I use paraffin instead of kerosene?

 In the UK, people often use the term paraffin to refer to kerosene so it’s likely that you’ll get the same product, whatever you call it.
-The important thing to remember is that whether a supplier refers to it as kerosene or paraffin, you can use it regardless in your heating system.
+The important thing to remember is that whether a supplier refers to it as kerosene or paraffin, you can use it regardless of your heating system.

 There are some instances, however, when paraffin is used to refer to a more refined and distilled version of kerosene for use in stoves and lamps.
 This makes it more suitable for use indoors and additives are usually added to reduce the odour and produce less soot when burnt.